 geotextile fabric, if used, will vary from project to project.

-What questions should I ask my landscape contractor?
+What questions should I ask a landscape contractor?

 Q: How long have you been in business?